 Another short essay by Transylvania’s very own Emil Cioran.
 Since the last essay I reviewed, I have read many others thereafter.
-Most, I feel, are so abstracted that you don’t know where the man is getting at and because of that he’s an author open to many interpretations.
-Many of Cioran’s ‘essays’ are shorter than my shortest article published on this website!
+Most, I feel, are so abstracted that you don’t know where the man is getting at and because of that his writings are open to interpretation.
+Many of Cioran’s ‘essays’ are shorter than my shortest article published on my website!

 Right from the start we are faced with this emotive sucker punch: “To live signifies to believe and to hope – to lie and to lie to oneself” Bear in mind he does not define what this lie is in this one page long essay!